 It doesn’t just stop here… Insulin also suppresses two other essential hormones called growth hormone and glucagon.
 Growth hormone is used for muscle and bone development, while glucagon promotes the burning of fat and sugar.
 These high-carbohydrate diets that almost all our kids are subjected to can lead to more diseases like ADHD, problems focusing, and a ton of other conditions.
 Statistics show that 6,1 million children ages 2 – 17 years of age are diagnosed with ADHD.
 Of these children, 62% are medicated.
-Well, it blows my mind that a 2 year old can be diagnosed with ADHD.
+Well, it blows my mind that a 2-year-old can be diagnosed with ADHD.
 Could it perhaps not be terrible two’s, or even a high-carbohydrate diet being the cause?

 Children Can Thrive Under A Ketogenic Diet

 I wish I had this information about Ketogenic Diets and metabolism during my pregnancy and early years of my children’s lives.
 But, better late than never!
-It doesn’t matter when you start, as long as once you’ve learned and experienced the health benefits of living a ketogenic lifestyle, you will immediately start to improve the health of you family.
+It doesn’t matter when you start, as long as once you’ve learned and experienced the health benefits of living a ketogenic lifestyle, you will immediately start to improve the health of your family.

 What I Do In Our House

 In our house, our kids eat roughly the same as we do.
 I am a little more lenient with them and I do allow treats here and there.
 We also teach them why certain foods are not good and what it does to the body.
 We buy and allow keto-friendly substitutes.
 A huge part of what we do in our house is around educating them and helping them understand why these foods are not good and what it does to their health.
-I was once confronted by someone who told me that once my kids leave my house they will bindge on anything and everything that I withheld from them.
-At first this scared me, but then I realized that by giving them the information, it will help them make good, informed decisions when they are older.
+I was once confronted by someone who told me that once my kids leave my house they will binge on anything and everything that I withheld from them.
+At first, this scared me, but then I realized that giving them the information, it will help them make good, informed decisions when they are older.
 And this became totally apparent when Leandie interviewed them on Kyknet’s Slank – #ProudMom)

 Make no mistake, we love good food, and keto is really enjoyable.
 Here are some practical things that we do:

 - We do allow the kids some fruit.
 Mostly seasonal fruit such as strawberries and some fruit they use to make smoothies.
-Now and again I will included dried fruit such as mango in their lunchboxes.
+Now and again I will include dried fruit such as mango in their lunchboxes.

 - We don’t limit their protein intake.
 As adults, we generally stick to between 1.5 to 2 grams of protein per kg lean body mass, whereas our kids will go up to 4 – 6 grams of protein per lean body mass per day.
-Protein is vital for their growth, and we also welcome the fats that come with the protein.
+Protein is vital for their growth, and we also welcome the fats that come with protein.
 My son is practically a carnivore.